gokiburikin/gkbrkn_noita/README.md

 - **Disable Spells**: Disable 10% of spells chosen at random at the start of each run.
 - **Extended Wand Generation**: Include unused spell types (static projectiles, materials, passives, other) in procedural wand generation. - *Required for some spells to show up if using Wand Shops Only.*
 - **Gold Counter**: Add a message showing how much gold was picked recently.
+- **Gold Decay**: When Gold Nuggets despawn, material Gold will appear in their place.
 - **Heal On Max Health Up**: Heals the health gained from max health pickups.
 - **Health Bars**: Show enemy health bars.
 - **Invincibility Frames**: Adds invincibility frames to damage dealt by enemies.